0xGabi/aragon-1/README.md

 ## Step by step explanation

-1. A MESG Ethereum service is running and actively listening for events from specific Aragon DAO.
+1. Multiple MESG Ethereum services are running and actively listening for events from specific applications of an Aragon DAO.
-2. When a DAO event is detected, the service emits it to the MESG Engine.
+2. When an Ethereum event is detected, the service emits it to the MESG Engine.
 3. If the event matches a MESG Process, the process get trigger.
 4. In this case, the process executes the task `call` of the Webhook service.
 5. The Webhook service creates a HTTP request and executes it.